em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 ## 2a: The FASTQ format:
 See Section 2 of the Data Carpentry lesson [here](https://datacarpentry.org/wrangling-genomics/02-quality-control/index.html) for an in-depth description.

 Download the two example files in this repository, `SH009_R1.fastq` and `SH009_R2.fastq`.
-These files include a subset of reads from a *Striga hermonthica* individual collected in a field of maize in Mumias, Kenya by Emily Bellis, Sylvia Mutinda, Calvins Odero, and Steven Runo on 07/13/2018.
+These files include a subset of reads from a *Striga hermonthica* individual collected in a field of maize in Mumias, Kenya in by Emily Bellis, Sylvia Mutinda, Calvins Odero, and Steven Runo in 2018.

 Navigate to the directory on your computer where these files were downloaded.
 Inspect the first 5 sequences in each read file using the `head` command.
 What do you notice about the length of the sequences?
 ```
 $ head -n 20 SH009_R1.fastq
 ```

 How many sequences are in each file?
-We can use the command `grep` to find out.
+We can use the command `grep` with the `-c` flag to find out.
 ```
 $ grep -c '@A00755'
 ```